 - Indicator — The indicator details.
 You can filter this column by indicator type, as described in the next section.
 To see more details, click Additional Info.

 - Last Seen — The last time the indicator was received from the Host Sensor.
 By default, this column is filtered to show indicators last seen in the last 24 hours.

 - Sensor Status — The status of the Host Sensor.

 For more information, see Manage TDR Hosts and Host Sensors.

 - Host/IP — The host name or IP address of the host system.

-- Action Requested — The Machine Guided Action recommended by Threat Detection and Response for an indicator from a Host Sensor.
+- Action Requested — The action recommended by Threat Detection and Response for an indicator from a Host Sensor.